When do you need to go to the Emergency Room?

 • Suicidal or homicidal feelings are reasons to be seen in an Emergency Room.
 Contact the 988 Suicide and Crisis Lifeline to connect with a trained counselor for yourself or someone in crisis.

-A medical emergency is something we may all encounter during our lifetime.
-Know when to seek help.
-Emergency rooms are overcrowded, and wait times can be lengthy.
-ER providers are exhausted by non-life-threatening complaints.
-Recognizing symptoms that require emergency treatment can save lives.
-Stay proactive and up to date on your immunizations and screening.
 If or when you need to go to the Emergency Room, bring an updated medication list, know the names of your providers, and be ready to answer lots of questions!

 Steven Katz MD and Cindy Katz D.N.P.